7pace/timetracker-npm-import/README.md

 **Description of fields used**

 - UserName - User to whom worklog is created.
 If not specified - it will be created to current user
-- TimeStamp - Start date and time of worklog in your local timezone.
+- TimeStamp - Start date and time of worklog in the US timezone format.
 - Duration - Duration of worklog in hours
 - BillableDuration - Billable duration of worklog in hours.
 Only use it when billable lenght should be different from actual
 - ActivityType - Activity type to set to worklog.
 If not specified - default activity type for user of worklog will be used